-The implementing regulations at 34 CFR §300.101(a) Free appropriate public education require that "a free appropriate public education must be available to all children residing in the State."
+The implementing regulations at 34 CFR §300.101(a) Free appropriate public education require that "a free appropriate public education must be available to all children residing in the State, between the ages of 3 and 21, inclusive."
 FAPE requires the provision of special education and related services to the extent necessary to enable the child to appropriately progress in the general curriculum and appropriately advance toward achieving the goals set out in the child's IEP.
 FAPE must be made available to any individual child with a disability who needs special education and related services, even though the child has not failed or been retained in a course or grade and is advancing from grade to grade.
 The fact that a student has made progress toward annual goals or has met annual goals during the school year also does not exclude a student from receiving ESY services.